Kick it up a notch with

 What To Wear

 The most important thing to wear is comfortable workout attire.
 Most people wear track pants, shorts, and t-shirts, while some are more comfortable in Lycra.
 You should feel comfortable enough to move and sweat.
+There is a lot of lateral movement in ZUMBA®, so cross-training shoes are recommended as they provide the necessary support.

 What To Bring